grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd.md

   cleanup: 'post'
 ```

-With the `cleanup` option set, k6-operator removes the `TestRun` CRD and all created resources once the test run ends.
+With the `cleanup` option set, k6 Operator removes the `TestRun` CRD and all created resources once the test run ends.